othermedia/js-handbook/functional-programming.md

 };
 {% endhighlight %}

-Of course, this isn't entirely satisfactory---what if there are no functions in the pipeline, or the 'first' argument in the pipeline (actually the last element) accepts multiple arguments?
+Of course, this isn't entirely satisfactory---what if the 'first' function in the pipeline (the last element of the list) accepts multiple arguments?
 Shouldn't the returned function be able to cope with multiple arguments too, even if the rest of them can only accept one?
-Fortunately, these deficiencies are easily remedied.
+Fortunately, this deficiency is easily remedied.

 {% highlight javascript %}
 var compose = function(pipeline) {